 "Sir!
 If making mutant animals spliced with humans is crazy

-So on the one side we have this mad doctor
+So on the one side we have a Mad Doctor;

 Fucking Facepalm, man!

-Finally, the name of the Evil Corporation itself: Manchurian Global (yes, there were more giggles)???
-I mean, a supposed all-American company named after a province in Communist freakin' China???
+Finally, lets return to the name of the Evil Corporation itself because its repeated throughout the movie and every time it is it only sounds worse: Manchurian Global (yes, there were more giggles)?
+I mean, this is a supposedly Patriotic gung-ho, All-American company named after a ... province in Communist freakin' China???

 There are so many more holes that you could use this bonehead film as a trivia game.
 Invite your friends over to watch and pick it apart Mystery Science Theater 3000 style.